Don't be alarmed by a quirky interview question. Instead, take it in stride.

-However, you've probably never heard of this unusual question that Tony Hsieh, CEO of Zappos, likes to ask his interviewees: “On a scale of one to 10, how weird are you?”
+However, you've probably never heard of this unusual question that the late Tony Hsieh, former CEO of Zappos, liked to ask job candidates: “On a scale of one to 10, how weird are you?”
 This curveball question will catch most candidates off guard, as it's so subjective and open-ended.
 Our career expert, Amanda Augustine, recently shared some tips with CNBC that will help you answer this particular question — and other unique interview questions just like it.
 Read the full article here.

 Understand the interviewer's motivation

 When you're asked “unusual” or “strange” interview questions, keep in mind that there may be very valid reasons to ask them, even if they feel terrifying in the moment.
 One of Zappos's 10 core values is to “create fun and weirdness.”